raj-aparnathi/MantraAi/README.md

 ### 🧠 Memory & Personalization
 ```
-"Remember that my birthday is November 14"
+"Remember that my birthday is October 24"
 "Remember my favorite color is dark blue"
 "What is my birthday?"
 "What do you remember?"